| |

 Put the mixture into a disposable container with

-a lid, such as an empty margarine tub, or into a
+a lid, such as an empty margarine tub, or a

 sealable bag. |